 30. Try to find something special to do for each traveling companion.
-This can be difficult due differences in age, sex and interests of your co-travelers, but it will give everyone a vested interest in the trip and improve the experience.
+This can be difficult due to differences in age, sex, and interests of your co-travelers, but it will give everyone a vested interest in the trip and improve the experience.

 31. Blog your trip– Make it simple – Tweets on Twitter or go all out with a website, but blog it for friends and family to see.
-Now, it requires you bring along a laptop, netbook or smart phone, but it will make it fun and allow you feedback from those following your trip.
+Now, it requires you to bring along a laptop, netbook or smartphone, but it will make it fun and allow you feedback from those following your trip.

 33. Change drivers – This is most important if traveling long distances.
 Road fatigue can be deadly.